 And don’t carry a lot with you.
 Some museums require you to check anything other than a small handbag.
 If you don’t check them, you may end up with shoulder fatigue.

 Some museums like the Vatican Museums or churches with art collections have a dress code.
-You won't be let in if your shoulders and knees aren't covered.
-By the way, in cities like Rome or Florence, the churches house much of the city's must see art.
-And they may be free to visit.
+You won’t be let in if your shoulders and knees aren’t covered.

 13. When To Go To a Museum

-Try to avoid the weekends if you can.
+Try to avoid the weekends, if you can.
 Sunday afternoon is the most popular time for museum-going.
-I really like going when there's a late night opening.
+I really like going when there’s a late night opening.